NPR: Audience

 According to NPR's 2022 data, 30.7 million listeners tuned into its programs each week.
 This is down from its 2017 high of 37.7 million, but still well above its total of 20.9 million in 2008.
 A Pew Research Center poll in 2025 found that approximately 20% of Americans regularly get their news from NPR.

 Demographics

 According to 2015 figures, 87% of the NPR terrestrial public radio audience and 67% of the NPR podcast audience is white.
 According to the 2012 Pew Research Center 2012 News Consumption Survey, NPR listeners tend to be highly educated, with 54% of regular listeners being college graduates and 21% having some college.
 NPR's audience is almost exactly average in terms of the sex of listeners (49% male, 51% female).
-NPR listeners have higher incomes than average (the 2012 Pew study showed that 43% earn over $75,000, 27% earn between $30,000 and $75,000).

 A 2012 Pew Research Center survey found that the NPR audience leans Democratic (17% Republican, 37% independent, 43% Democratic) and politically moderate (21% conservative, 39% moderate, 36% liberal).
 A late 2019 survey, also by Pew, found that NPR's audience overwhelmingly leaned Democratic.
 Further, 87% of those surveyed identified as Democrats, or leaning Democratic, and 12% were Republicans.